 During that time, I was also freelancing as a special effects animator, consultant, and artist, contributing my talents to The Land Before Time, Stay Tuned, The Ren & Stimpy Show, Clerks: The Animated Series, Spider-Man, Bambi II, Brother Bear II, and more than one hundred commercials and several public television history shows.
-After Fantasia/2000, I continued as a visual effects supervisor and artistic coordinator on the Academy Award © nominated short Lorenzo and The Little Matchgirl; co-directed One by One; and was the associate producer on the Academy Award © nominated short Destino.
+After Fantasia/2000, I continued as a visual effects supervisor and artistic coordinator on the Academy Award © nominated shorts Lorenzo and The Little Matchgirl; co-directed One by One; and was the associate producer on the Academy Award © nominated short Destino.

 In the late 1990s, I started writing seriously with a monthly column in a local newspaper.
 Writing mostly on topics that were of concern to our community.
 As with any new endeavor, I made my share of mistakes.
 But this is how you learn a new craft—through trial and error.
 The important aspect is that I stuck with it continuing to hone and develop my writing voice by moving on to a weekly online column.

 Then in 2010, a friend of mine suggested that I put a collection of stories about Roy E. Disney into a book.
-That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous path, one that has been a natural extension of my more than three decades association with Disney.
-It has allowed me to combine my love of film and the animation art form with storytelling to bring an authentic insider’s viewpoint to my subsequent book projects and other writings.
+That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous path, one that has been a natural extension of my more than three decades association with Disney, of writing books.
+It has allowed me to combine my love of film and the animation art form with storytelling to bring an authentic insider’s viewpoint to my subsequent books and other writings.